siddhantgoel/streaming-form-data/README.rst

 3. That's basically it.
 You should now be able to run the test suite - :code:`py.test`.

+Please note that :code:`tests/test_parser_stress.py` stress tests the parser with large inputs, which can take a while.
+As an alternative, pass the filename as an argument to :code:`py.test` to run tests selectively.

 .. _pip tools: https://github.com/jazzband/pip-tools